U.S. FDA advisers overwhelmingly back authorizing Pfizer COVID-19 vaccine

-(Reuters) - A panel of outside advisers to the U.S. Food and Drug Administration on Thursday voted overwhelmingly to endorse emergency use of Pfizer Inc’s coronavirus vaccine, paving the way for the agency to authorize the shot for a nation that has lost more than 285,000 lives to COVID-19.
+(Reuters) -A panel of outside advisers to the U.S. Food and Drug Administration on Thursday voted overwhelmingly to endorse emergency use of Pfizer’s coronavirus vaccine, paving the way for the agency to authorize the shot for a nation that has lost more than 285,000 lives to COVID-19.

-The FDA is widely expected to authorize the vaccine, developed with German partner BioNTech SE, for emergency use in the United States within days.
-Distribution and inoculations are expected to begin almost immediately thereafter.
+The FDA is widely expected to authorize emergency use in days.
+Distribution and inoculations in the United States are expected to begin almost immediately thereafter.

 The committee voted 17-4 that the known benefits of the vaccine outweighed the risks of taking the shot for individuals 16 and older, with 1 member of the panel abstaining.

 “This is a historic moment,” Eric Dickson, chief executive of UMass Memorial Health Care, who was not on the advisory panel, said after the vote.
-He called the vaccine “the best solution to get us out of our current situation and help us save lives.”
+He called the vaccine from Pfizer and German partner BioNTech “the best solution to get us out of our current situation and help us save lives.”

 “The final decision about whether to authorize the vaccine for emergency use will be made by FDA’s career officials,” the agency said in a statement.